Date / TimeDecember 18, 2020 /12:00-1:00pm

 Presenters: Olga Lavrova, New Mexico State University, Hamed Nademi, New Mexico State University, Fengyu Wang, New Mexico State University

-An increasing number of researchers and research teams are using a distributed version of OPAL-RT Simulator.
-This training will provide an introduction to MATLAB, Simulink toolbox, and Real-time simulation using it.
+This training will provide an introduction to MATLAB, Simulink toolbox, and Real-time simulation using OPAL-RT Simulator.
 One week prior to the training students will receive a list of required pre-coursework which instructors will build upon in the December 18th webinar.